DalyAD/TheBookZone/README.md

 The second column has a list of orders the user has made with information on their truncated order number, order date and time, what they purchased and the order total.

-The proiles app is also fully functional should a user wish to reset their password and will send them an email with a password reset link.
+The profiles app is also fully functional should a user wish to reset their password and will send them an email with a password reset link.

 If the user is an admin they will have an extra option in the account menu dropdown to add a new book to the library.
 This will open a new form requiring all the information needed for a book in the database.